Skip to main content

 What Are Payroll Taxes?

 Payroll taxes are mandatory contributions employers must pay on top of employee wages.
-Unlike income tax (which employees pay), payroll taxes are an additional employer expense that directly increases your cost of doing business.
+Unlike income tax (which employees pay from their wages), payroll taxes are an additional employer expense that directly increases your cost of doing business.

 FICA: Social Security & Medicare